The Godess Guides Us

 A disproportionate share of wealth generated by labor is concentrated at the top of the economic hierarchy—with executives, shareholders, and investors—while the working class receives only a fraction.
 This dynamic perpetuates systemic inequality and keeps power concentrated in the hands of a few.

-• Impact: Studies show that worker productivity has increased significantly over the last few decades, but wages have not, meaning that the value created by labor is being extracted by capital owners.
+- Impact: Studies show that worker productivity has increased significantly over the last few decades, but wages have not, meaning that the value created by labor is being extracted by capital owners.

 Building a Better Tomorrow, One Household at a Time

-designed to foster: resilience, collaboration, and self-sufficiency.
+It is designed to foster resilience, collaboration, and self-sufficiency.

 As our network grows, each addition strengthens the foundation of an interconnected, thriving community.
 By balancing efficiency with self-sufficiency, we aim to create a scalable model that empowers members while ensuring the long-term sustainability of the organization.

+Finding Camelot isn’t just about providing housing—it’s about creating a movement.
 By empowering households to function independently while uniting under a shared vision, we’re laying the groundwork for collective action.